apache/airflow/BREEZE.rst

 version to use, and backend (the meta-data database).
 Thanks to that, with Breeze, you can recreate the same environments as we have in matrix builds in the CI.

-For example, you can choose to run Python 3.7 tests with MySQL as backend and in the Docker environment as
+For example, you can choose to run Python 3.7 tests with MySQL as backend and with mysql version 8 as follows:
-follows:

 .. code-block:: bash

-    breeze --python 3.7 --backend mysql
+    breeze --python 3.7 --backend mysql --mysql-version 8

 The choices you make are persisted in the ``./.build/`` cache directory so that next time when you use the ``breeze`` script, it could use the values that were used previously.
 This way you do not have to specify them when you run the script.
 You can delete the ``.build/`` directory in case you want to restore the default settings.

-The defaults when you run the Breeze environment are Python 3.7 version and SQLite database.
+You can see which value of the parameters that can be stored persistently in cache marked with >VALUE< in the help of the commands.

 Here is the part of Breeze video which is relevant (note that it refers to the old ``./breeze-legacy`` command but it is very similar to current ``breeze`` command):